- Future Students

 Upon completion of the curriculum, Athletic Training Majors will:

-- demonstrate mastery of basic knowledge of human movement, athletic training, and sports medicine concepts.
+- Demonstrate mastery of basic knowledge of athletic training concepts.

 Entry level career opportunities in Athletic Training include, but are not limited to: